 17. Take a Hike

 By far one of the most popular things to do in Asheville is hiking.

-If you’ve got your own wheels and are willing to drive 45 minutes to an hour outside of town, you have tons of options for excellent hiking trails.
+If you have your own wheels and are willing to drive 45 minutes to an hour outside of town, you have tons of options for excellent hiking trails.